golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 })();
 ```

-Note: In this example our tasks consist of single command: `node -v`. `ctx.run()` returns object that is then passed to `result` variable and printed.
+Note: In this example, our task consists of a single command: `node -v`. `ctx.run()` returns an object that is then passed to the `result` variable and printed.

-Index is the sequential number of a command (we have just 1 and start counting from 0),
+Index refers to the sequential number of a command (we have just one, and counting starts from 0),
-status of the result is "ok" == command was normally completed and the actual results of the command are under `stdout`.
+`status` of the result is "ok" which indicates the command was completed successfully, and the actual results of the command are under `stdout`.

 ![result](/assets/result_log.png "Requestor script output logs")

 #### Multi-command task

-If you run your tasks in batch ended with `.end()`,
+When you run your tasks in a batch that is concluded with `.end()`:

 ```js
   import { TaskExecutor } from "yajsapi";